Best credit cards with low minimum spending requirements

 Amex will occasionally will send offers to their cardholders giving them the opportunity to upgrade their credit card to a more premium Hilton card — and a chance to earn its bonus.

-After earning this welcome bonus, you could receive a message inviting you to open a card like the Hilton Honors American Express Surpass® Card and earn 125,000 bonus after spending $2,000 within the first three months of account opening.
+After earning this welcome bonus, you could receive a message inviting you to open a card like the Hilton Honors American Express Surpass® Card and earn 130,000 Hilton Honors Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
 You can keep the same account number when you upgrade or downgrade a card, so it’s like earning multiple bonuses with one credit card!
+The information for the Hilton Surpass card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 There’s obviously no guarantee you’ll get this invite, but there are many data points showing that it’s not exactly a rarity.

-The card provides you with the lowest-tier Hilton status for free, Silver Elite status, the three main benefits being (terms apply):
+The card provides you with the lowest-tier Hilton status, Silver Elite status, the three main benefits being (terms apply):

 - 7 points per dollar spent at participating Hilton hotels